iam-peekay/personal-website/content/posts/2019-05-25-how-is-cosmos-different-from-bitcoin-and-ethereum-part-2.md

 draft: true
 date: 2019-05-25T19:02:57.038Z
 description: >-
-  The Cosmos SDK and underlying Tendermint consensus engine allow developers to easily build a blockchain from scratch.
   So far, we've talked about Cosmos from the viewpoint of building a single blockchain and blockchain application.
 But as we noted earlier, one of Cosmos' biggest value propositions is interoperability — the ability to communicate across MANY blockchains.
+But how?
+And why?
 category: Blockchain
 tags:
   - blockchain